...

 Now, let’s continue looking at some of the other great things in this fantastic village.
 It was hard to pull ourselves away from admiring and photographing the gorge and the bridge.

 To the south of the bridge, you find yourself in Old Town.
 An incredible 13th-century medieval fortified gate was part of the old town walls.
-Several spots remain where you can see these walls, each offering a unique perspective of the Old Town, which is predominantly located on the east side.
+Several spots remain where you can see these walls, each offering a unique perspective on Old Town, which is predominantly on the east side.

 Just past the gate is Castillo del Laurel, since no walled town would be complete without a castle.
 Mondragon Palace is another excellent site.
 Don’t forget to stop at some of the many churches along the way.